-MIS primitives and messages can be used to transfer network configuration information for handover and mobility management via clear separated SDN control plane in SDFNs, and they can be used to provide seamless radio resource configuration for seamless handover in SDFNs while MN moving.
-Thus, MIS framework is appropriate for handover resource allocation and mobility management in SDFNs that use various heterogeneous switching by a clearly separation of the SDN control and data plane.
+MIS primitives and messages can be used to transfer network configuration information for handover and mobility management via clear separated SDN control plane in SDRNs, and they can be used to provide seamless radio resource configuration for seamless handover in SDRNs while MN moving.
+Thus, MIS framework is appropriate for handover resource allocation and mobility management in SDRNs that use various heterogeneous switching by a clearly separation of the SDN control and data plane.

-In SDFN, MIS framework requires important modifications to the handover management protocols, the interfaces and the services of the access networks to provide good handover performance.
+In SDRN, MIS framework requires important modifications to the handover management protocols, the interfaces and the services of the access networks to provide good handover performance.

 Service scenarios and call flows